-Secondly, I fail to see how this phrase is "very important" at all.
+Secondly, I fail to see how this phrase "and such we are" is "very important" at all.
 It is merely redundant; it adds nothing to the sense of the passage.
 We are called the children of God.
 If God calls us His children, then we are His children.
 Mr. White says he is following the "road of truth" here, and says the phrase "was lost early on in the Byzantine text-type".

 Well, we would also respond with equal supposition that these two extra words were added to a handful of manuscripts that are well known for their numerous corruptions and constant disagreement even with each other.

 Thirdly, Mr. White says "careful Christians" will shun the sensational and "stick with the truth".
 If Mr. White is so concerned with the truth, why in his book does he recommend the New KJV as an excellent, reliable version, when it also omits these same "very important" words?